technopriest-crypto/exercise-token/README.md

 - To run the React App:

-  Enter into the react-app directory
+  Enter into the react-app directory:

   `cd react-app`